seanelvidge/seanelvidge.github.io/_posts/2026-09-05-How_long_until_a_double_hattrick.md

 A centre-back playing for a relegation-threatened team does not have the same scoring prospects as Erling Haaland playing up front for Manchester City.
 The same player can have very different prospects from one match to another depending on the opposition, minutes played, penalties, red cards, tactics and simply how the match develops.

-So rather than assuming a single scoring rate, we can imagine **lots of different scoring rates mixed together**.
+So rather than assuming a single scoring rate, we can imagine lots of different scoring rates mixed together.

-Mathematically, doing this in a particular natural way leads to something called a **negative binomial distribution**.
+Mathematically, doing this in a particular natural way leads to something called a [negative binomial distribution](https://en.wikipedia.org/wiki/Negative_binomial_distribution).

 The name is much less important than the idea.
 We are saying: